Does Your Business Need a Blog?

 Example: You sell accounting software that helps small businesses track their purchases and sales.
 A blog titled ‘Common Bookkeeping Mistakes and How to Avoid Them,’ will help establish your expertise on the subject, address common pain points, and build trust with potential customers since they’ll know you understand their problems.

 Example: You run a convenience store that sells select grocery items.
-A blog like, ‘The History of Canned Soup,’ is unlikely to drive traffic to your site or influence buying decisions since customers prioritize convenience and proximity when making a puchase.
+A blog like ‘The History of Canned Soup’ is unlikely to drive traffic to your site or influence buying decisions since customers prioritize convenience and proximity when making a purchase.

 Blogs are Good for the Algorithm